Chocolate Buttermilk Quick Bread

 And if you’re not into super sweet, add a little pinch of salt to the glaze to tone down the sweetness!

-Added bonus: the glaze adds a little extra moisture an a nice barrier.
+Added bonus: the glaze adds a little extra moisture and a barrier from the air.
 It helps keep the bread nice and fresh, even for a few days after baking.

 So you don’t have to eat it all in one day.
 But if you do, well, I fully support it!